Foundation Stabilization – Piering

 Our method of providing the property owner a permanent solution has been independently engineered, independently tested for compressive load carrying capacity, and patented by the United States Patent Office.
 (Patent No.: US 8,206,063 B2)

-• Foundation Repair Misconception #2 – A crack in the foundation or basement wall means you need piering work.
+A crack in the foundation or basement wall means you need piering work.
 NOT NECESSARILY—Just because it cracked doesn’t mean that settling has occurred.
-We require 3 forms of conformation that settling has occurred.
+We require 3 forms of confirmation that settling has occurred.
 Visible damage on the outside of the foundation.
-Visible damage on the inside of the house, such as cracks in sheet rock, sticking doors, etc.,and measureable changes in the elevation of the footing.
+Visible damage on the inside of the house, such as cracks in sheet rock, sticking doors, etc., and measureable changes in the elevation of the footing.
 We use very sensitive and sophisticated equipment to determine the location of breaks and extent of settling.
 We think this makes good sense.

 The second is called “Concentrically Loaded”.
 Concentrically loaded foundation piers are installed directly under the wall being lifted and use the foundation as resistance to push the pier into the ground.
 It requires a lot more digging, but it just makes sense to do it this way because there are no off-set loads created.

-There are 5 types of foundation piering systems.
-The first is the old concrete shoring pad.
-The process of digging beneath the footing of your house and pouring a bigger footing under the one you have is old technology and if someone tries to sell you a concrete shoring pad, please ask them to leave.
+The process of digging beneath the footing of your house and pouring a bigger footing under the one you have is old technology.
+If someone tries to sell you a concrete shoring pad, please ask them to leave.

-The third is the helical foundation anchors.
-Helical piers have always been used to anchor down guys on telephone poles and to tie mobile homes to the ground to prevent the wind from blowing them over, but recently someone got the bright idea to hold a house up with them.
-They are screwed in at an angle ,they don’t work very well, and they break easily, but they are ”new and shiny” in the marketplace.
+Helical piers have always been used to anchor down guys on telephone poles and to tie mobile homes to the ground to prevent the wind from blowing them over.
+But recently someone got the bright idea to hold a house up with them.
+They are screwed in at an angle, they don’t work very well, and they break easily, but they are ”new and shiny” in the marketplace.

-The biggest failing of these 3 types of piers is their inability to go deep enough to reach bedrock or stable strata.
-Stable Strata in our area of the country is 30-40 feet or more.
+The biggest failing of these first three types of piers is their inability to go deep enough to reach bedrock or stable strata.
+Stable Strata in our area of the country is generally 30-40 feet or more.
 For this reason, shoring pads, pushed concrete pilings, and helical piers, should be regarded only as a temporary support system to be dealt with again later.

 Contact us today to find out if your foundation is a good candidate for foundation piering.